Hate Meetings? 6 Tips to Fix That.

 By Donnavan Finlay, Co-Founder of Guyding Principals.

 We have all sat in a meeting and wondered why we are even there and questioned the time we spend in them.
-We have all thought that we have better things to do than sit there and listen to things that have nothing to do with us.
-We all agree that they are important, but is there a better way to have them that will be faster (more effective) and not jut a one way conversation?
+Almost everyone must have thought that we have better things to do than sit there and listen to things that have nothing to do with us.
+We can all agree that they are important, but is there a better way to have them that will be faster (more effective) and not jut a one way conversation?
 Here is some advise from me I have practiced over some time now to improve meeting overall.

 Do proper planning.